hamedhsn/gender_pipeline/README.md

 # Gender Data Pipeline
+- Checkout genderservice folder for "how to install it"
-- Please look at the doc folder for more info, architecture and how to install it.
+- For more information and architecture please look at the docs folder